 Just be sure to make it concise and focused on explaining why you’re a good candidate for this specific role (and not a good digital marketer in general).

 The big difference is specificity.
-The second example is vague to the point of being meaningless.
+The first example is vague to the point of being meaningless.
 It doesn’t tell the hiring manager anything valuable.
 Worse, it wastes their time.
-That, is not likely to get you an interview.
+That is not likely to get you an interview.

 Ultimately, when hiring a digital marketer, hiring managers want to see that you have experience in the right areas and can get results.

 You can find more examples of stellar summary sections in our Resume Summary: How-To Guide with 30+ Examples You Need To See article.